spaceaardvark/algorismus/README.md

 # algorismus

-Utilities for coding challenges and mathematically-oriented tasks.
+Functions I use for coding challenges and mathematics-heavy tasks.